callumhackett/obsidian_polka_theme/README.md

 }
 ```

-will cause the following change, among other effects (callouts are thrown in for good measure):
+will cause the following changes, among others (the callouts are thrown in for good measure):

 ![Customization](color_customization.png)